 A Comparison of the 2004 and 1994 US Model BITs

-- Foreign Direct Investment — Investment defined in treaties — Treaties, interpretation — Host state law
+- Foreign Direct Investment — Definition of investment — Treaties, interpretation — Host state law

 I The Rise and Fall of the 1994 U.S. Model BIT

 The United States launched its BIT program in 1977, but spent several years developing a model negotiating text through an elaborate process of interagency collaboration.
 In December 1981, the United States finally reached internal agreement on a model for use in negotiations and commenced its first BIT negotiations, with Panama, in January 1982, and then with Egypt in March.
 Meanwhile, the interagency team continued to revise the model, a process that continued until January 1983, when agreement was reached on a model that would be used for the rest of the year.
 By the end of 1983, four BITs had been concluded and negotiations with several other countries were in progress.
 These negotiations had revealed a number of deficiencies in the 1983 model, most notably its length and redundancy.
 Accordingly, in January 1984, the United States adopted a shortened version of the model, which with only isolated changes would remain the model in use for the next decade.
 In 1987, a few changes were made to the model to address concerns that had arisen after the adoption of the 1984 model.